 Applicants should also have one of the following (or an equivalent):

-- 112 points from at least two A levels to include grades CC; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as the third subject
+- 115 points to include grades BCC; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as the third subject

 - RQF BTEC National Extended Diploma/Cambridge Technical Extended Diploma DMM